sbnguah/MedStatsBook/_book/Analysis-of-categorical-data.md

 No.studied <- c(42, 43, 46, 44)
 ```

-Next we determine the percentage of those with eye changes for each age group
+Next, we determine the percentage of those with eye changes for each age group

 ```r
 Perc.eye<-round(No.eye/No.studied * 100, 1)
 ```

-Next we form a matrix showing the number of persons with eye changes, the number
+Next, we form a matrix showing the number of persons with eye changes, the number
-of persons studies and the percentage of persons with eye changes for each age
+of persons studied and the percentage of persons with eye changes for each age
 group.